Pacino Horne

-Pacino Horne (born November 23, 1983 in Ypsilanti, Michigan) is a professional Canadian football defensive back who is currently a free agent.
-He most recently was a member of the Hamilton Tiger-Cats of the Canadian Football League.
-He signed as a free agent with the Toronto Argonauts on May 30, 2012.
+Pacino Horne (born November 23, 1983) is an American former professional football defensive back.
+He signed as a free agent with the Toronto Argonauts on May 30, 2012, and dressed for 14 games during the 2012 season.
 Horne was a member of the 100th Grey Cup winning team, recording a 25-yard interception return for a touchdown in that game.
 He also played college football for the Central Michigan Chippewas.
 On June 17, 2013, Horne was cut by the Argonauts.

 On September 3, 2013, Horne signed a practice roster agreement with the Hamilton Tiger-Cats.

 On September 5, 2013, Horne left the Ticats.
 "Pacino wasn't ready to commit completely to being here, wants to explore another potential opportunity," said head coach Kent Austin.